DJFPaul/grandMA2-Chataigne-Module/README.md

 In the Dynamic section you configer Faders and Buttons in relativity to the Active Page.
 <img width="456" height="162" alt="image" src="https://github.com/user-attachments/assets/e31fc6bb-538f-45d9-8b6c-a3fd86dca0df" />

+- **Faders / Buttons:**
      The default example config shows how you can request faders x.001 - x.005 and x.006 - x.015
-By using `;` you can specifiy multiple blocks that can have separation in between each other.
      While the example `1-5;6-15` works, the simpler way to request x.001 to x.0016 would be to just write `1-16`.
+     By using `;` you rather specifiy blocks that have separation in between each other, for example `1-15;61-75`

-Faders go from 1-90, Buttons go from 101-190.
+     Generally, faders go from 1-90, Buttons go from 101-190.
-Requesting any outside their expected field can/will lead to undesired behaviour.
+     Requesting any outside this range can/will lead to undesired behaviour.

-If you do not need a specific field, make the field blank. (⚠️Make sure it's blank and not a space. ⚠️)
+     If you do not need a specific field, leave it blank. (⚠️Make sure it's blank and not a space. ⚠️)
+     The more / faster you request the higher the processing load will be.
+     Only request what you really need, to not waste resources.

-**Fader/Button Intervall:**
+- **Fader/Button Intervall:**
      This specifices the time between requests, a longer intervall is less resource heavy.
-     This works in steps of 20ms each.
-The Default should work well for most cases.
+     The Default should work well for many cases but can be adjusted in steps of 20ms each.

-Note that the more / faster you request the higher the processing load will be.
+     You want to keep this as high as is tollerable for your application, this exponential increases processing load.